- Self-Directed Accounts

 The traditional IRA is the simpler of the two, with no contribution or income requirements.
 It is an individual plan: there are no employee options tied to it.

 If you are considering a Roth IRA, you will pay taxes on the funds you commit to the plan.
 However, you will be able to withdraw your money in retirement free of federal taxes.
-These benefits only begin after you’ve owned the account for at least five years, and you are not withdrawing the money until you are at least 59 and a half years old.
+These benefits only begin after you’ve owned the account for at least five years, and you are not withdrawing the money until you are at least 59 1/2 years old.

 Determining whether the SIMPLE IRA is right for you is often a matter of size.
 Ideally a SIMPLE IRA is designed for larger businesses — those with up to 100 employees.

-If this clause matches your business, the SIMPLE IRA will allow you to contribute up to $13,500 this year to your retirement and an additional $3,000 catch-up if you’re over 50.
+If this clause matches your business, the SIMPLE IRA will allow you to contribute up to $14,000 to your retirement in 2022 and an additional $3,000 catch-up if you’re over 50.
 Your SIMPLE IRA can also work in conjunction with an employer plan to further strengthen your savings.
-Just remember that the sum of these two plans cannot exceed $19,500 this year.
+Just remember that the sum of these two plans cannot exceed $20,500 this year.

 Similar to the solo 401(k), the SEP IRA is a solution targeted toward the self-employed who wish to save aggressively.
 However, unlike the solo 401(k), the SEP IRA allows you to enroll in the plan even if you have a few employees.